Scratch Part 5: Making a Video Game

-Lesson 1: Intro to Maze Game and Sensing Color
+Lesson 1: Intro to Video Game and Sensing Color

 Objectives: To learn some sensing commands, and "if" commands, and reinforce other programming skills that have already been learned.
 To use critical and creative thinking to design a game.
 To support classmates learning.

-Use sensing commands so that your sprite can't go through the walls.
+Use sensing commands so that your sprite can't go through the walls, or can sense other sprites.

 Wrap-up: Save your work and signout.